The Moor's Last Sigh: Title and influences

 The title is taken from the story of Boabdil, the last Moorish king of Granada, who is also mentioned frequently in the book.
 The spot from which Boabdil last looked upon Granada after surrendering is known as Puerto del Suspiro del Moro ("Pass of the Moor's Sigh").
 The mother of the narrator and an artist friend of the mother's each make a painting which they call "The Moor's Last Sigh".

-The book draws on a variety of real historical figures and events, including Boabdil's surrender of Granada, the demolition of the Babri Masjid, the 1993 Bombay bombings, the gangster and terrorist Dawood Ibrahim, as well as modern Indian political organizations like Bal Thackeray and the Shiv Sena.
+The book draws on a variety of real historical figures and events, including Boabdil's surrender of Granada, the demolition of the Babri Masjid, the 1993 Bombay bombings, the gangster and terrorist Dawood Ibrahim, as well as modern Indian political entities like Bal Thackeray and the Shiv Sena.
+Salman Rushdie mentions Thomas Babington Macaulay in this novel.

 Plot details

 The Moor's Last Sigh traces four generations of the narrator's family and the ultimate effects upon the narrator.
 The narrator, Moraes Zogoiby, traces his family's beginnings down through time to his own lifetime.
 Moraes, who is called "Moor" throughout the book, is an exceptional character, whose physical body ages twice as fast as a normal person's does and also has a deformed hand.
-The book also focusses heavily on the Moor's relationships with the women in his life, including his mother Aurora, who is a famous national artist; his first female tutor; his three older sisters, Ina, Minnie and Mynah; and his first love, a charismatic, demented sculptor named Uma.
+The book also focuses heavily on the Moor's relationships with the women in his life, including his mother Aurora, who is a famous national artist; his first female tutor; his three older sisters, Ina, Minnie and Mynah; and his first love, a charismatic, demented sculptor named Uma.

-Salman Rushdie mentions William Babington Macauley in this novel.